Just-Some-Bots/MusicBot/_guides/configuration.md

 {: .info }

 - **`OwnerID`** - The ID of your Discord user, who will gain full permissions for the bot.
 If this is set to `auto`, the bot will automatically determine its owner from who created the bot account
-- <span class="label label-primary" title="Added in 1.9.6">new</span> **`DevIDs`** - The IDs of every Discord user that you would like to gain developer commands.
+- **`DevIDs`** - The IDs of every Discord user that you would like to gain developer commands.
 These commands are dangerous and allow execution of arbitrary code.
 If you don't know what you're doing, don't add any IDs here

 #### Chat